 The '4Cs' are:

-Buying your turkey and festive feast
+Buying and storing your turkey and festive feast

 Once you get your shopping home, plan your fridge and freezer space effectively.
 Some foods need to be kept in the fridge to help slow down the growth of bacteria and keep food fresh and safe for longer.
-Find out more about chilling your food properly.

 If your fridge is looking full, take out items that don’t need to be chilled, such as beer.
 This will make room for the items that do need to be chilled for safety reasons, such as your turkey and trifle.